timmo-nhn/XcaDocumentSource/Docs/TechnicalImplementation.md

 *Flow-diagram of Policy Enforcement Point*

 ## Appsettings.json-file
 The **XcaXds.WebService**-solution has an **appsettings.json**-file (found in `<solution>/XcaXds.WebService/appsettings.json`).
 The section `XdsConfiguration` defines parameters which are used by the XcaDocumentSource solution as a whole.
-This also hosts global parameters and settings such as Document size limit and wether to include multipart response when retreiving document.
+This also hosts global parameters and settings such as Document size limit and whether to include multipart response when retreiving document.
 The **OIDs** for the **HomecommunityId** and **RepositoryId** is also defined there and can be changed if nescesarry.